John Michael Hayes: Films

 His success in radio led to an invitation from Universal-International Pictures to write screenplays.
 His first screen credit was for Redball Express in 1952.
-Much of Hayes's career was spent writing screenplays for glossy, big-budget melodramas like Torch Song with Joan Crawford, BUtterfield 8 with Elizabeth Taylor, The Carpetbaggers with Carroll Baker, and Where Love Has Gone with Susan Hayward, Mike Connors and Bette Davis.
-His adaptation of Grace Metalious's steamy bestseller, Peyton Place, earned him an Academy Award nomination.
+Much of Hayes's career was spent writing screenplays for glossy, big-budget melodramas like Torch Song (1953) with Joan Crawford, BUtterfield 8 (1960) with Elizabeth Taylor, The Carpetbaggers (1964) with Carroll Baker, and Where Love Has Gone (1964) with Susan Hayward, Mike Connors and Bette Davis.
+His 1957 adaptation of Grace Metalious's steamy bestseller, Peyton Place, earned him an Academy Award nomination.

-Hayes collaborated with director Alfred Hitchcock on four films: Rear Window (for which he won an Edgar Award and an Oscar nomination), To Catch a Thief, The Trouble with Harry and The Man Who Knew Too Much.
+Hayes wrote the screenplays for four films directed by Alfred Hitchcock between 1954 to 1956: Rear Window (for which he won an Edgar Award and an Oscar nomination), To Catch a Thief, The Trouble with Harry and The Man Who Knew Too Much.
 Their first collaboration, Rear Window, is considered by many critics to be one of Hitchcock's best and most thrilling pictures.
 The Man Who Knew Too Much, a remake of Hitchcock's 1934 film of the same name, became one of the most financially successful films of its year of release.
-The pair parted company forever after that film.
+However, partway through production Hitchcock hired a second writer to assist on the project, and Hayes felt that the new hire contributed very little of substance to the finished product.
+When (on early pre-release prints) Hayes saw this second writer credited alonngside him, he filed a credit arbitration case with the Writers Guild of America, which he won -- Hayes was given sole credit for the screenplay on all released copies of The Man Who Knew Too Much.
+Hitchcock seemed to view Hayes' arbitration filing as some sort of betrayal, and the two parted company forever after that film.
+Hayes immediately went on to great success with the Oscar-nominated screenplay for Peyton Place, and his career continued for many years after.

 After several years of retirement, Hayes resurfaced to co-write director Charles Haid's family adventure drama Iron Will, starring Kevin Spacey, in 1994.
 He taught film writing at Dartmouth College until he retired in 2000.

 In 2001, Hayes' collaboration with Alfred Hitchcock was the subject of the book Writing with Hitchcock by Steven DeRosa, which gave a full account of Hayes's four film collaboration with the director.
 In 2004, Hayes was the recipient of the Writers Guild of America's highest honor, the Screen Laurel Award.
 Hayes died of natural causes on November 19, 2008, in Hanover, New Hampshire.
 A movie based upon Writing with Hitchcock is currently in development and a new edition was published in 2011 containing additional material.